-With a camera built into the iPhone, it's easy to get carried away with iPhoneography.
-It's easy to get carried away taking photos of your travels or selfies with your friends, but it doesn't seem so easy to quickly delete them afterwards if you need to free up space on your iPhone.
+With a camera built into the iPhone, it's easy to get carried away with taking photos of your travels or selfies with your friends.
+But it might not seem so easy to quickly delete them afterwards if you need to free up space on your iPhone.

-Here, we share top tips to help you get rid of unwanted photos fast.
+Here, we show how to get rid of unwanted photos fast.

-If you want to completely delete a photo rather than keep it in your 'Recently Deleted' folder, you'll need to navigate to Photos > Albums > Recently Deleted and then tap Select in the top right corner, and choosing the image again.
+If you want to completely delete a photo rather than keep it in your 'Recently Deleted' folder (where it will continue to take up space), you'll need to navigate to Photos > Albums > Recently Deleted and then tap Select in the top right corner, and choosing the image again.

 To delete every photo in your 'Recently Deleted' folder, tap Select and then Delete All.

-Now you know how to delete single- multiple- and whole albums full of photos and videos, but what if you want to delete every single photo and video on your iPhone?
-While we show you how to do that using a Mac or a PC below, there's a way to do it without any additional hardware.
-How?
-Google Photos.
+Now you know how to delete single or multiple photos and videos, and whole albums.
+But what if you want to delete every single photo and video on your iPhone?
+It's possible to do this using a Mac or a PC (and we show how below), the simplest method in our view is to use Google Photos.

 Simply download Google Photos from the App Store, sign in with your Google account and back up your photo and video library.
 Depending on the size of your media library, this could take some time.